Plus: The 8 Essential Tasks Your Team Must Employ to Ensure the Most Optimized Outcome for Your 8, 9, or 10-Figure Business Sale

-A Warning about Assembling Your Business Sale Team of Specialists
+A Warning about Assembling Your Team of Specialists for Selling a Business

-The most common scenario will be that you’ll assemble your team, and that most of them will not have worked together before.
+The most common scenario will be that you’ll assemble your team, and that most of them will not have worked together before, especially on a business sale.
 These specialists tend to be independent.
 In other words, you will likely not find your financial advisor, investment banker, and transaction attorney all working at the same company.
 They will be operating their own offices.

 The risk here is that they need to be able to come together and unite around your business sale goals, objectives, and processes.

-That’s why, if you haven’t already picked up on it, finding specialists with deep experience in business mergers and acquisitions similar to yours (in industry, size, or location, whichever is most pertinent) is probably the single most important factor in deciding who to work with.
+That’s why, if you haven’t already picked up on it, finding specialists with deep experience in business mergers and acquisitions similar to yours (in industry, size, or location, whichever is most pertinent) is probably the single most important factor in deciding who to work with when selling a business.

 On the contrary, if you have even one member who is ‘out of their league’ on your 8, 9, or 10-figure business sale deal, they will probably slow the process down and increase the stress and uncertainty of success.
 This will frustrate you as well as the other members of your team.

 So make it a priority to carefully vet your team before hiring them.